 Heat index: How hot is The Barkan method?
 The room is heated to 95-100 degrees F

-This yoga style originated from Calcutta, India.
-Its founder, Jimmy Barkan received certification from Ghosh's college in India, and he was the most senior teacher in Bikram yoga.
-The yoga classes in Barkan method are conducted in a heated room.
+This yoga style originated in Calcutta, India.
+Its founder, Jimmy Barkan, received certification from Ghosh's college in India and was the most senior teacher in Bikram yoga.
+The yoga classes in the Barkan method are conducted in a heated room.
 This helps in stretching and strengthening different parts of the body.
 Practicing this style helps to achieve essential balance, and it also restores your body to optimum health.
-When you practice this style consistently, you will experience mental, physical, and spiritual harmony in all areas of your life.
+Practicing this style consistently will help you experience mental, physical, and spiritual harmony in all areas of your life.

 Physical – the yoga postures in this method work both externally and internally.
-The postures help in improving your heart, kidneys, spleen, and intestines.
-Also, your joints, tendons, ligaments, and muscles benefit from this method.
+The poses help improve your heart, kidneys, spleen, and intestines.
+Also, this method benefits your joints, tendons, ligaments, and muscles.

-Mental – the discipline in Barkan method strengthens your mind.
-This helps in eliminating anxiety, stress, and depression.
-This method helps you to achieve a calm mind, a quiet brain, and deep relaxation.
+Mental – the discipline in Barkan's method strengthens your mind.
+This helps eliminate anxiety, stress, and depression.
+This method allows you to achieve a calm mind, a quiet brain, and deep relaxation.

 Spiritual – when you calm your mind and strengthen your body, you make yourself ready to undergo a transformational experience.
-Barkan method helps in balancing the body, nourishing the soul and quieting the mind.
+The Barkan method helps balance the body, nourish the soul, and quiet the mind.

 Other types of yoga in the heat

 Are you missing some yoga that is practiced in the heat?
-Please comment below and we add it to the list.
+Please comment below, and we will add it to the list.